 Respondents also suggested other ways that are important for supporting students academically including mentoring and stronger student-faculty relationships.
 In terms of mentoring, one respondent wrote, "I'm very much benefitted with the mentorship program and I'm so grateful to have [been] given such opportunity."
 Another respondent shared, "I think the current mentoring programs available at UNH are extremely productive for those who invest themselves into the process and thus self-betterment."
 In regard to student-faculty relationships, one respondent commented, "The faculty and staff help you keep your eyes on the objective.
 They are extremely helpful and always there.
 My experience at UNH has never been better."
 Another respondent advised, "I think the student-faculty mentorship relationships need to be addressed more.
 The faculties impact on students is important, and yet has been very poor in my experiences."
 Another respondent observed, "I feel all the staff and faculty are very easy to talk to and the students in and out of the classroom are very welcoming and easy to make friends."
-One than an hour, I would prefer if we could book a tutor for two hours.
+One respondent suggested more tutoring options for support, "I would like to book a tutor for more than an hour, I would prefer if we could book a tutor for two hours.
 I would also like to have a tutor for every class, because there are classes that do not have a tutor beside the professor teaching that class."

 Respondents also suggested the need to support specific populations of students including international students, commuter students and graduate students.
 One respondent expressed appreciation for international student support, "I think UNH OISS did great works so far for international students."
 Another respondent suggested, "Please help international student's health insurance better connected to school system."
 One respondent advised, "more groups and support for commuters."
 Another respondent suggested, "I feel like I know nothing about this campus and don't know who to talk to to answer my questions but I think staff should be more involved with transfers and first years.
 As well as commuters."
-Graduate students wanted more connected from your typical campus student."
-Another respondent explained, "As a grad ute student, even with regular updates from the graduate school, we are often completely isolated from the extended academic community and have no real connection to the university or any programs offered by the university."
+Graduate students wanted more connection to the school, as one respondent stated, "As a grad student (part time) I feel really disconnected from your typical campus student."
+Another respondent explained, "As a graduate student, even with regular updates from the graduate school, we are often completely isolated from the extended academic community and have no real connection to the university or any programs offered by the university."